jonnor/embeddedml/presentations/TinymlAnomalyDetection2023/speakernotes.md

 ### Normal conditions

 We realized quickly that the vibration data from different equipment varied widely.

 Based on the equipment type/brand/model, sensors placement, and component condition.

-Also the way that the equipment is being operated differed considerably, and for ventilation systems it is very common to have timer-based schedules based on when the building is in use.
+Also the way that the equipment is being operated differed considerably.

+For ventilation systems it is very common to have timer-based schedules based on when the building is in use.

 To handle this complexity in the "normal" data we use Machine Learning